firebird631/siis/doc/cli.md

 The current displayed strategy/appliance can be switched using the Shift+Page-Up/Page-Down shortcuts.
 The current displayed market can be switched using the +/- shortcuts.

-... to be implemented ...

-#### Strategy/appliance indicators/state view ####
+#### Strategy state view ####

-Each strategy/appliance have some states, the ideas is to allow any strategy to display some living data, helping the creation of a strategy, or helping to understand the state of some signals and indicators.
+Each strategy-trader have some states, the ideas is to allow any strategy to display some living data, helping the creation of a strategy, or helping to understand the state of some signals and indicators.

-The current displayed strategy/appliance can be switched using the Shift+Page-Up/Page-Down shortcuts.
+The current displayed strategy-trader can be switched using the Shift+Page-Up/Page-Down shortcuts.
 The current displayed market can be switched using the +/- shortcuts.

-... to be implemented ...
+...